as-pect/as-pect/packages/assembly/README.md

 every test and output binary files for each test that matches the `include` property in the `as-pect.config.js` file.

-In order to compile the test binary correctlymanually, the `@as-pect/assembly/assembly/index.ts` file must be included as an entry point.
+In order to compile the test binary correctly, the `@as-pect/assembly/assembly/index.ts` file must be included as an entry point.
 Also, `--use ASC_RTRACE=1` is required in order to enable RTrace error reporting and reference counting statistics.
 Finally, the `--explicitStart` flag must be